-ASWB has selected the first group of social work faculty members to participate as scholars in a new educational initiative, the Path to Licensure Institute.
+In 2017, ASWB selected the first group of social work faculty members to participate as scholars in a new educational initiative, the Path to Licensure Institute.
 The institute is part of ASWB’s Path to Licensure program, which is designed to help schools of social work infuse information about professional licensing and social work regulation into their programs.
-The institute comprises a three-day intensive at ASWB’s Culpeper offices May 23-25, when the scholars developed a Path to Licensure program customized for their school’s needs; program implementation at the scholar’s school of social work in the fall; and completion of social work regulation-specific research by August 2020.
+The institute comprised of a three-day intensive at ASWB’s Culpeper offices when the scholars developed a Path to Licensure program customized for their school’s needs; program implementation at the scholar’s school of social work in the fall; and completion of social work regulation-specific research by August 2020.

 The scholars attending the institute are:

 - Kelly Bass, DSW, CSW-PIP (SD), ACS, MSW Program Director, University of South Dakota, Sioux Falls, South Dakota

 - Joan Groessl, MSSW, Ph.D., LICSW, BSW Program Coordinator, University of Wisconsin-Green Bay, Green Bay, Wisconsin

 - Jane Hurley Johncox, MSW, LICSW, LCSW, Clinical faculty and Director/Coordinator of Student and Career Services, University of St. Thomas / St. Catherine University School of Social Work, St. Paul, Minnesota

 - Shakira Kennedy, MSW, Ph.D., LMSW, Assistant Professor Coordinator, At-Risk Populations Research and Grant Initiatives, Touro College Graduate School of Social Work, New York, New York